 - tempered glass

-It is a great option for vehicles, buildings and any glass-designed structure which may incur human or material impact - such as debris flying toward windows during a hurricane.
+It is a great option for vehicles, buildings and any glass structures which may incur human or material impact - such as debris flying toward building windows during a hurricane.

-This type of glass is constructed using transparent polyvinyl and two sheets of glass infused with heat and forceful pressure designed to prevent glass from shattering.
-Unlike tempered glass, laminate glass can be fixed.
+This type of glass is constructed by using heat and high pressure to fuse transparent polyvinyl between two sheets of glass.
+Unlike tempered glass, laminated glass can be repaired.

 Other Glass Facts

-9. Most car companies do not make the windshields they use to build their cars.
+Most car companies do not make the windshields they install in their cars.
 Instead, they purchase them from external suppliers.